lanphgphm/fairy-text/README.md

 this project will not receive further updates, as it does its job well enough.

 ## Special thanks
-special thanks to anh Nguyễn Phùng Nhật Khôi for helping me with this project, and Đăng Hoàng for making nhạc sống Hà Tây experience more enjoyable.
+special thanks to anh Nguyễn Phùng Nhật Khôi for helping me with this project, and Đăng Hoàng for the nhạc sống Hà Tây experience

-## Self-tag
-personal-project